On the evolution of the Anisotropic Scaling of Magnetohydrodynamic Turbulence in the Inner Heliosphere: Results

-We first consider the evolution of slow streams, which constitute the majority of the samples acquired from PSP and SO.
-For each interval, we calculate the local spectral index, in the direction parallel, $\theta_{BV} \leq 5^{\circ}$, and perpendicular, $\theta_{BV} \geq 85^{\circ}$, to the locally dominant magnetic field, following the process described in Section \ref{subsec:E1} and utilizing a sliding window of size $w = 10$.
-The analysis was repeated for bins of width $10^{\circ}$ with similar results.
-We subsequently divided our intervals into six heliocentric bins and calculated a mean local spectral index for intervals falling within each bin.
-Despite the fact that the original spectra, as well as the local spectral indices, were calculated at identical frequencies depending on the duration of the interval and the sampling frequency, the normalization process results in a shift along the vertical axis that is irregular.
-For this reason, the entire range of $\kappa^{\ast}$ was divided into 100 bins, and the mean was calculated for all $\alpha_{B}(\kappa^{\ast})$ values falling in each bin, \citep{Nemecek_2021}.
 The radial size of each bin is shown in the legend of Figure \ref{fig:alpha_evol_slow}.
 The slow wind local spectral indices, as a function of heliocentric distance, are shown in blue for perpendicular fluctuations, and in red for parallel fluctuations along with error bars indicating the standard error of the mean.
 The standard error is given by $\sigma_{i}/ \sqrt{N}$, where $\sigma_{i}$ is the standard deviation and $N$ is the number of samples inside the bin, as described in \citep{10.2307/2682923}.
 We focus our attention on MHD scales, $\kappa d_{i} \leq 3 \times 10^{-1}$, here simply because instrumental noise artificially steepens the PSD with increasing distance, as discussed in Section \ref{subsec:E1}.

 It is evident from Figure \ref{fig:alpha_evol_slow} that the spectral-index anisotropy of slow wind turbulence diminishes closer to the Sun.
 Within 0.1 au, both parallel and perpendicular spectra are characterized by a poorly developed inertial range, viz. the range of scales over which the spectral index is constant is limited to $3 \times 10^{-3} \lesssim \kappa d_{i} \lesssim 2 \times 10^{-2}$ with a scaling exponent $-1.47 \pm 0.04$ and $-1.55 \pm 0.05 $ for perpendicular and parallel fluctuations.
 At distances 0.1-0.2 au, two subranges ($R^{1}$ and $R^{2}$) emerge within the inertial range.
 The transition occurs at $\kappa d_{i} \approx 6 \times 10^{-2}$, and the scaling exponents in these ranges are similar to those shown in Figure \ref{fig:SCaM:E1_PSD}.
 However, the steepened region $R^{2}$ is not as well defined in this case.
 Considering that the PSP was at a distance of 0.17 au during E1, we attribute this discrepancy to the fact that $R^{2}$ actually appears closer to 0.2 au.
 By shifting the left boundary of the bin towards 0.2 au, we confirmed this expectation as the steepened region displayed a parallel power-law scaling of -2 when the left boundary was shifted to approximately 0.15 au.